Miss Louisiana USA

 The Miss Louisiana USA competition is the pageant that selects the representative for the state of Louisiana in the Miss USA pageant.

-Miss Louisiana USA is produced by RPM Productions since 1990, which also produces the Miss USA and Miss Teen USA state pageants for Alabama, North Carolina, and South Carolina.
-RPM Productions' headquarters is in Aiken, South Carolina.
+Miss Louisiana USA is produced by A Blaize Productions since 2025, which also produces the Miss USA and Miss Teen USA state pageants for Alabama, North Carolina, and South Carolina.
+A Blaize Productions' headquarters is in Atlanta, Georgia.

-Francie Millan of New Orleans was crowned Miss Louisiana USA 2025 on September 20, 2025, at Bologna Performing Arts Center in Cleveland.
-She represented Louisiana at Miss USA 2025.
+Ella Clark of Baton Rouge was crowned Miss Louisiana USA 2026 on July 11, 2026, at Mississippi State University in Starkville.
+She will represent Louisiana at Miss USA 2026.